Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Redesign the demand path.

 Why the reset matters: Yellow and Red do not always stay contained to the moment that caused them.
-Without a reset mechanism, those episodes often shape the rest of the day: later meetings, decisions, handoffs, and execution happen from the degraded state.
-ES interrupts that carryover so professionals can return to usable capacity faster.
+Without a reset mechanism, those episodes can shape the rest of the day: later meetings, decisions, handoffs, and execution happen from the degraded state.
+The reset layer is designed to interrupt that carryover and help professionals return to usable capacity faster.

 1. Redesign demand